What is a Strategic Management Model?

 - Customer willingness to adopt and try new substitutes

-Choosing the Right Strategic Approach for Any Business
+Choosing the Right Strategic Approach to Any Business

-Selecting the right strategic approach is essential for long-term success.
-A well-chosen strategy aligns with a company’s goals, resources, and market conditions.
-Here’s how businesses can determine the best strategy:
+A well-chosen strategy is in line with a company's goals, resources, and market conditions.
+Here is how businesses can decide on the best strategy:

 Classical Approach: